Daksh-Singh/Kaggle_Microcourses/Pandas/README.md

 2.Rename the variables according to your need and understanding.

-The project is done according to the database given at that time.
+The project is done according to the database given at that time